YaoYinYing/PPRCODE_Guideline/README.md

 ----

 # **Changelog of ppr code server main program, version for release**
+## V1.6.6 @ 2019.02.21
+### features
+1. change license to CC BY-NC-SA 4.0

+### bug fix
+1. exception treatment: raise exception from wrong input. threads will be stopped and the page redirected to 500 error code

 ## v1.6.5 @ 2019.02.20
 ### features
 1. add citation and notes to results
 2. licensed by CC BY-NC-ND 4.0
 ## v1.6.2 @ 2019.02.11
 ### features
 1. email for administrator for checking exceptions